dddappp/aptos-blog-example/README.md

 * `javaProjectNamePrefix` is name prefix of each module of off-chain service.
 It's recommended to use an all-lowercase name.
 * `pomGroupId` is GroupId of off-chain service.
 We use Maven as project management tool for off-chain service.
 It should be all lowercase and parts should be separated by dots.

-After executing above command successfully, a directory `aptos-contracts` should be added to local directory `/PATH/TO/test`.
+After executing above command successfully, a directory `aptos-contracts` should be added to local current directory.

 ### Implementing Business Logic